PhilKu7/RSA/README.md

 ![image](https://user-images.githubusercontent.com/86799686/137764745-f8a5b872-abec-4851-beef-8641b28cc4b5.png)

-In the future other encryption methods might be following.
+In the future other encryption methods might be following and possibly the whole project might be changed to use the [ttk widgets of tkinter](https://www.pythontutorial.net/tkinter/tkinter-ttk/).